Jim Sockwell

-Jim Sockwell (born April 20, 1942) is an American pottery and marquetry craftsman who spent most of his adult life in Spruce Pine, NC.
-Sockwell is a juried member of the Southern Highland Craft Guild in both disciplines.
+James Alexander Sockwell (April 20, 1942 – September 1, 2026) was an American pottery and marquetry craftsman who spent most of his adult life in Spruce Pine, North Carolina.
+Sockwell was a juried member of the Southern Highland Craft Guild in both disciplines.

 Early life

 Sockwell studied art at Middle Tennessee State University.
 Afterwards, he owned and operated Tanglewood Pottery in Murfreesboro, Tennessee.
-In 1972, he moved his family to Spruce Pine, NC and opened a pottery studio in Gillespie Gap, North Carolina.
+In 1972, he moved his family to Spruce Pine, North Carolina, and opened a pottery studio in Gillespie Gap, North Carolina.

 Career

 Ceramic Period: 1965–1978

 Sockwell's Ceramic Period (1965–1978) is characterized by Asian-inspired design and live demonstrations in Gillespie Gap, North Carolina.
 He specialized in functional stoneware pottery that was fired in a reduction atmosphere.
 His pieces were hand-signed "Sockwell" that may also include a date.